Fantasia (singer)

-Fantasia Monique Barrino-Taylor (born June 30, 1984), known professionally by her mononym Fantasia, is an American R&B singer and actress.
-She rose to prominence in 2004 for her performance of the Porgy and Bess standard "Summertime" during the third season of the reality television series American Idol, and eventually became that season's winner.
-Following her victory, Barrino became the second female artist after Lauryn Hill to have their first single debut at number-one on the Billboard Hot 100, when her debut single "I Believe", launched atop the chart.
+Fantasia Monique Barrino-Taylor (born June 30, 1984), also known mononymously as Fantasia, is an American singer and actress.
+She rose to prominence in 2004 with her performance of the Porgy and Bess standard "Summertime" during the third season of American Idol, becoming that season's winner.
+Following her victory, Barrino became the second artist after Lauryn Hill to have their first commercial single debut atop the Billboard Hot 100 with her 2004 song, "I Believe".
+It went on to become the best-selling single in the United States that year.

-Her debut album Free Yourself (2004), went on to be certified Platinum by the Recording Industry Association of America (RIAA), and garnered her three nominations at the 48th Annual Grammy Awards.
-In 2006, Barrino released her second album, Fantasia, which featured the single "When I See U", which topped the Billboard Hot R&B/Hip-Hop Songs chart for eight weeks.
-Her third studio album Back to Me (2010), spawned the hit single "Bittersweet", which won her a Grammy Award for Best Female R&B Vocal Performance.
-Barrino's fourth album Side Effects of You (2013), debuted at number-two on the Billboard 200, and included the song "Lose to Win".
+Barrino's debut album, Free Yourself (2004), received platinum certification by the Recording Industry Association of America (RIAA) and was nominated in three categories at the 48th Annual Grammy Awards.
+Her eponymous second album (2006) spawned the single "When I See U", which peaked within the Billboard Hot 100's top 40.
+Her third and fourth albums, Back to Me (2010) and Side Effects of You (2013), both peaked at number two on the Billboard 200.

-Outside of music, she released her autobiography Life Is Not a Fairy Tale (2006), which landed on the New York Times Best Seller list.
-The autobiography was later adapted into the Debbie Allen-directed Lifetime television film Life Is Not a Fairy Tale: The Fantasia Barrino Story, starring Barrino alongside Viola Davis.
-Barrino then played the part of Celie in the Broadway musical The Color Purple (2007-2008), for which she won a Theatre World Award in 2007.
-In November 2013, Barrino returned to Broadway in the musical After Midnight.
-She is set to reprise the role of Celie in the 2023 film adaptation of The Color Purple.
+Barrino released her New York Times best-selling autobiography Life Is Not a Fairy Tale (2005), which was adapted into a 2006 television film starring her.
+She portrayed Celie Johnson in the Broadway musical The Color Purple from 2007 to 2008, which earned her a Theatre World Award for Best Debut Performance.
+She reprised her role in the 2023 film adaptation, for which she earned nominations for a Golden Globe Award and BAFTA Award for Best Actress and won an NAACP Image Award for Outstanding Lead Actress in a Motion Picture.

-Barrino has been referred as "The Queen of Rock Soul".
-In 2012, VH1 ranked her number 32 on their list of the 100 Greatest Women in Music.
-She has also been inducted into the North Carolina Music Hall of Fame.
+She has earned over a dozen top ten hits on the Adult R&B Airplay chart, with Billboard ranking her among the top female artists of the 21st century.
+Her accolades include two Billboard Music Awards and a Grammy Award for Best Female R&B Vocal Performance for her single "Bittersweet", along with a star on the Hollywood Walk of Fame.
+In 2024, Time named her one of the 100 most influential people.

-Early life
+Early life and education

 Barrino was born to Diane and Joseph Barrino and raised in High Point, North Carolina.
 She began singing at the age of five.
 R&B duo K-Ci & JoJo are her first cousins.
 Her uncles, The Barrino Brothers, were a 1970s R&B band.

-Despite the travels, she attended Andrews High School in High Point, North Carolina.
+She attended Andrews High School in High Point, North Carolina.
 Feeling embarrassed and harassed after she was raped by a classmate, she dropped out of high school.
 She became pregnant at 16, and on August 8, 2001, she gave birth to a daughter with her ex-boyfriend Brandel Shouse.